 TV shows often glamorize our abilities to give relationship advice to close friends.
 Pithy rounds of ex-bashing over brunch, one-line quips that put the relationship to rest, and it’s all solved by the time they cut to commercial.

 The reality, of course, is less straightforward.
-In real life, it’s hard to know what to say when you see your friend’s heart breaks.
+In real life, it’s hard to know what to say when you see your friend’s heart break.
 Maybe you’ve never seen them feel so emotionally low; maybe you never liked their ex anyway.
 Maybe you’re a smotherer and they just need some space.

 1. Ask what you can do to help, rather than assume you know what they need